-Leslie O'Donoghue has been a member of the Audit Committee since May 8, 2020.
-Ms. O'Donoghue is independent within the meaning of such term in NI 52-110, and in accordance with the rules prescribed by the SEC and the NYSE.
+May, 2020

 Ms. O'Donoghue retired from Nutrien Ltd. at end of 2019, after 20 years with the company.
 Her most recent roles were Executive Vice President and Chief Strategy & Corporate Development Officer and Executive Advisor to the CEO.
 While at Agrium Inc., the predecessor to Nutrien Ltd. prior to its merger with Potash Corporation of Saskatchewan, Ms. O'Donoghue held a number of roles including Executive Vice President, Corporate Development & Strategy & Chief Risk Officer, Executive Vice President, Operations and Chief Legal Officer and Senior Vice President, Business Development.
-Before joining Agrium Inc., Ms. O'Donoghue was a partner in the national law firm of Blake, Cassels & Graydon LLP.
-She holds a Bachelor of Arts (Economics) degree from the University of Calgary and an LL.B. from Queen's University; she was admitted to the Alberta Bar in 1989.
-She currently serves as a director of Methanex Corporation and Dye & Durham Limited.
+Before joining Agrium Inc., she was a partner in the national law firm of Blake, Cassels & Graydon LLP.
+She currently serves as a director of Methanex Corporation and is a member of the audit committee.

+Ms. O'Donoghue holds a Bachelor of Arts (Economics) degree from the University of Calgary and an LL.B. from Queen's University; she was admitted to the Alberta Bar in 1989.
 Ms. O'Donoghue is also a member of the Institute of Corporate Directors.
-This business experience provides Ms. O'Donoghue with the skill set and financial literacy required to carry out her duties as a member of the Audit Committee.